Dart VM and dart2js Performance

 is a one-way constraint solver, originally written in Smalltalk by

 John Maloney and Mario Wolczko.
 The main focus in DeltaBlue is on

 polymorphism and object-oriented programming.

-is a 2D Navier-Stokes equations solver,
+is a 2D Navier-Stokes equations solver, originally written in

 The main focus is on accessing numeric arrays,